SX BetBlog

 Exchange ↗SX Bet

-World Cup 2026 · Group ASouth KoreaFixtures, Odds & Squad
+World Cup 2026 · Group ASouth KoreaFixtures, Analysis & Squad

-South Korea play the 2026 World Cup in Group A, alongside Mexico, Czechia, and South Africa.
-Every group game carries a live three-way market on the SX Bet exchange.
+South Korea played the 2026 World Cup in Group A, alongside Mexico, Czechia, and South Africa.
+They finished 3rd in the group.
+Below is our pre-tournament analysis, their group fixtures with match previews, and the squad that travelled.

 GroupGroup Avs Mexico · Czechia · South Africa